DIGITALLNature/DigitallRegistrationPower/README.md

 ## 🤝&nbsp; Found a bug?
 Missing a specific feature?

-Feel free to **file a new issue** with a respective title and description on the the [DigitallPower](https://github.com/DIGITALLNature/DigitallRegistrationPower/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the [DigitallRegistrationPower](https://github.com/DIGITALLNature/DigitallRegistrationPower/issues) repository.
 If you already found a solution to your problem, **we would love to review your pull request**!
 Have a look at our [contribution guidelines](https://github.com/DIGITALLNature/DigitallRegistrationPower/contributing.md) to find out about our coding standards.

 ## ✅&nbsp; Requirements

-DigitallRegistrationPower requires DOTNET Standard 2.o to be used.
+DigitallRegistrationPower requires DOTNET Standard 2.0 to be used.

 ## 📘&nbsp; License

-DigitallRegistrationPower is released under the under terms of the [MS PL License](LICENSE).
+DigitallRegistrationPower is released under the terms of the [MS PL License](LICENSE).